-A. For many, opening a franchise has been a gateway to a great success story.
+A. For many businesses, opening a franchise has been a gateway to a great success story.
 Conversely, many have lost their life savings because they did not do their due diligence and ask the right questions at the start.

-1. Make sure you know how much its going to cost you.
+1. Make sure you know how much it's going to cost you.
 You must consider all fees associated with the start of your franchise system.
-How much is going to cost you to get all necessary permits, licenses and approvals to start your operation?
+How much is going to cost you to get all the necessary permits, licenses, and approvals to start your operation?
 What is the specific franchise fee for entering the system?
 You will also need to purchase the requisite amount of insurance as otherwise required under the applicable franchise agreement.
-In all likelihood, you will have to lease space in order to conform to the specific requirements of store build out, display and appearance required by the franchisor.
+In all likelihood, you will have to lease space in order to conform to the specific requirements of store build-out, display, and appearance required by the franchisor.

 Remember, very, very few franchise systems allow the franchisee to operate out of their personal residence.
 In addition, there will be legal, accounting and consulting fees that you will have to pay.
 In the case of accounting and consulting fees, I would urge each of you to make sure that you have a an accountant and/or business advisor to assist in explaining in detail to you the specific costs and fees involved in this project both in terms of the fees required as part of joining the franchise as well as all outside fees.
 They can review the financial information provided by the franchisor in the form of financial statements, auditor's report, balance sheet and all other documents which reveal the financial stability of the operation.
 In most cases, your consultant will want to conduct an audit of the franchisor's books and records.
 You cannot rely solely on the representations of financial condition presented in the franchise documents.